Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 Because state and private universities don’t have a local tax base for additional support, they must charge higher tuition rates.

-As a Dallas County resident, the colleges of DCCCD are your community colleges.
+As a Dallas County resident, Dallas County Community College District is your community college.

 Take advantage of an affordable college education at one of the best community college systems in the country.